DARPA-CRITICALMAAS/ta1_integration/README.md

    4. The special line `# INCLUDEX perms.txt`.
 This adds some user permission support and sets up the volumes used by all the docker containers.
    5. The two lines `CMD []` and `ENTRYPOINT ["python", "/path/to/module.py"]`.
-3. Copy the file `build_docker.sh` from one of the existing modules into your new directory.
+3. Copy the file `build.sh` from one of the existing modules into your new directory.
 In the simplest case, you'll need to only change the name of the docker image in the `docker build` step.